 An alpaca is an animal that resembles a llama.
 It is a part of the camel family that is native to the Andes mountain of South America as well as on different countries such as Bolivia, Peru, and Chile.

-It is used mainly for clothing such as sweaters.
-The fiber sheared from alpaca is eco-friendly that is also hypo-allergenic which is suitable for most clothing preference.
+Alpaca wool is used mainly for clothing such as sweaters.
+Alpaca fiber is eco-friendly and hypo-allergenic which is suitable for most clothing preference.

 What is a Llama

 A llama is also a native to the Andes mountain of South America and a part of the camel family.
 However, unlike an alpaca, the llama doesn’t have a hump on its back.

 This lovely creature has been long used as a pack animal since the beginning of its domestication.
 An adult llama can be used to saddle loads of about 50 to 80 pounds depending on the animal size.

 The llama was an ideal carrier since it could travel around 20 miles per day.
 It is a very handy animal for loading and transferring goods to different parts of the mountain, including rough terrains.